cbillowes/curious-programmer-nitrogen/content/posts/2019/2019-01-08-a-service-has-gone-rogue.md

 ---
 title: "A Service Has Gone Rogue.
 How Do I Manage It?"
 date: 2019-01-08 06:46:00 +0200
 tags:
   - Technical
   - Linux
   - Fedora
   - Cheat Sheet

----

-Once I installed a development service on port **3000** and I forgot about it.
+---Once I installed a development service on port **3000** and I forgot about it.
 When I ran my project I couldn't start it because the port was in use.
 Baffled. :confused:

 ---